-This article describes how to convert legacy Data Sets workflows to use Domino Datasets.
-This is a two-step process that involves moving your data into a new Domino Dataset, and then updating all projects and artifacts that consume the data to retrieve it from the new location.
+This topic describes how to convert legacy Data Sets workflows to use Domino Datasets.
+This involves moving your data into a new Domino Dataset, and then updating all projects and artifacts that consume the data to retrieve it from the new location.

 The long term deprecation plan for legacy Data Sets is to transform them into ordinary Domino Projects, which will continue to contain and share any Domino Datasets you created in them.